Skip to main content

 2 Years

-Taking the Test of Essential Skills (TEAS) –Allied Health
+Taking the Test of Essential Skills (TEAS) –Allied Health is your FIRST STEP

 The Occupational Therapy Assistant (OTA) works under the direction of an Occupational Therapist to provide rehabilitative services to persons with mental, physical, emotional or developmental impairments with the ultimate goal to improve the client’s quality of life and ability to perform daily activities.